Juan Emilio Viguié Jr.: Career

-With hardly any experienced crew available at the time, for many years, Viguié Film Productions, Inc. became a training ground and incubator of new talent in the emerging field of cinematography on the Island.
-With modern, efficient facilities and an experienced crew, "El Noticiero Viguié" turns into a weekly newsreel and shows in New York and other major cities with Hispanic communities across the US.
-Though his original intent on building the studio was to produce feature films when television arrived in Puerto Rico in 1954, the increased workload required him to place it on hold.
-Viguié Films starts to air the first news program that incorporates film footage and sound interviews in its newsfeed.
+Viguié Film Productions, Inc. operated as a training ground for emerging cinematographers in Puerto Rico during its early years, when experienced crew members were scarce.
+The company later produced El Noticiero Viguié, a weekly newsreel that was s.creened in New York and other U.S cities with significant Hispanic populations.
+Although Viguié had originally intended to use the studio for feature film production, these plans were postponed following the arrival of television in Puerto Rico in 1954, due to increased workload demands.
+Viguié Films subsequently began producing a new program that incorporated filmed footage and sound interviews.

 Viguié Film Productions also starts producing the vast majority of the television commercials for the emerging advertising industry on the Island.
 Juan also lands contracts with the central Madison Ave.
 Ad agencies to produce, direct and photograph numerous commercials in English geared to the US mainland markets.
 His company soon opens offices in New York City to better attend to his stateside clients.

 In 1963, Juan incorporated a second production facility with Roberto and Marino Guastella, two brothers who had recently immigrated from Cuba.
 The new company is named Viguié-Guastella and has its separate facilities and personnel.

 As the companies continued to flourish, in 1971, Telemundo, a local media conglomerate founded by Angel Ramos and owner of WKAQ radio, WKAQ Channel 2 Television, and El Mundo newspaper, made an offer to acquire the organization.
 Juan sells Viguié Film Productions and Viguié-Guastella to Telemundo, who then changes the name to Creative Films.
 As part of the contractual transaction, Juan signed a ten-year non-competition agreement preventing him from establishing a new film studio that could compete with Creative Films.
 When his son John returned from New York in 1975, where he studied cinematography at NYU, Juan started a new enterprise; Viguié Multimedia.
 The new company produces Epcot-like audio-visual presentations, consisting of projecting significant quantities of simultaneous still images onto huge screens, synchronized to a captivating soundtrack with narrative.
 The images were beamed to the screens through a vast array of Kodak 35mm slide projectors, sometimes up to more than 30, all controlled and programmed with the analog computers available at the time.
 Multimedia presentations proved to be an innovative and effective way of storytelling and became extremely popular at a worldwide level.
 Viguié Multimedia became the first and largest multimedia company on the Island and soon moved into a new 10,000 sq. ft. facility in the heart of Hato Rey, complete with photographic studios, film developing laboratory, two small theaters, sound studio, and camera equipment to produce special visual effects.

 With the advent of personal computers in the early 1990s, the company transitioned to digital technology.
 He started producing interactive CD-ROMs and DVDs, web pages, computer graphics, and digital photography, and compressed videos in the presentations.